 More than 120 million Americans are members of credit unions.
 Many corporations, hospitals and universities — and even the U.S. military — have opened credit unions for workers and staff.
 Many federal agencies have them, too.
 It’s not uncommon to secure competitive mortgages and car loans at credit unions.

 Members have common interests and enjoy the fact they’re participating in a business that helps others and shares the profits with them.
 Keep in mind that a member’s savings becomes another member’s loan to, say, buy their dream house or finance college.

 This all sounds like, OMG, socialism!
-But no, credit unions are very American.
-Apple pie American.
+But credit unions are as American as apple pie.

 They’re democratic — members elect a volunteer board of directors.
 And they’re capitalistic — why should a small number of for-profit banks get to dominate the savings and loans businesses?
 Credit unions offer another layer of competition and choice for working- and middle-class Americans to save and obtain loans without being ripped off by the large banks, which seem to act more like criminal or grifter enterprises these days.

-The U.S.’s first credit union opened 100 years ago (as of April 6, 2019) in Manchester, New Hampshire.
-Today there are 2,500 nationwide with total assets of more than $1.4 trillion.
+The U.S.’s first credit union opened 112 years ago in Manchester, New Hampshire.
 Then credit unions quickly multiplied across the country at the state level.